Universal optimality of $T$-avoiding spherical codes and designs

 \section{Codes}

 In this section we describe good spherical codes and designs whose optimality will be shown in the next three sections.
 Most of these codes can be seen as derived codes in the celebrated kissing configuration $L \subset \mathbb{S}^{23}$ of $196560$ points defined by the minimum non-zero norm in the Leech lattice $\Lambda_{24}$.
-Recall that the Leech lattice is the unique unimodular even lattice with distance between the points $2, \sqrt{6},\sqrt{8},\dots$.
+Recall that the Leech lattice is the unique even unimodular lattice in $\mathbb{R}^{24}$ with no roots, i.e. with minimum norm $4$.
 By appropriate scaling and translation it is useful to embed spherical codes as vectors in the Leech lattice that lie on certain hyperspheres.
-Following Conway--Sloane \cite{CS} notation we shall denote the set of $196560$ minimal vectors of length $2$ with $\Lambda(2)$ and the set of $16773120$ vectors of length $\sqrt{6}$ as $\Lambda(3)$.
+Following Conway--Sloane \cite{CS} notation we shall denote the set of $196560$ minimal vectors of length $2$ by $\Lambda(2)$ and the set of $16773120$ vectors of length $\sqrt{6}$ as $\Lambda(3)$.